Lloyd Price: Career

 The personnel on the original hit recording of "Stagger Lee" included Clarence Johnson on piano, John Patton on bass, Charles McClendon and Eddie Saunders on tenor sax, Ted Curson on trumpet and Sticks Simpkins on drums.

-In 1962, Price along with business partner, Harold Logan formed Double L Records.
+In 1962, Price along with business partner Harold Logan formed Double L Records.
 Wilson Pickett got his start on this label.
-Price and business partner Logan also formed a club together called Birdland in New York on 1674 Broadway in New York City.
+In 1967, Price and Logan acquired the site that had formerly been the fabled jazz club Birdland, at 1678 Broadway in New York City, and they opened a new club called The Turntable.
 In 1969, Logan was murdered in the office connected to the club.
 Price then founded a new label, Turntable.

 During the 1970s, Price helped the boxing promoter Don King promote fights, including the "Rumble in the Jungle" boxing match between Muhammad Ali and George Foreman in Kinshasa, Zaire and its accompanying concert which featured James Brown and B. B. King.
 He and Don King formed a record label, LPG, which issued Price's last hit, "What Did You Do With My Love", to limited success.

 Price toured Europe in 1993 with Jerry Lee Lewis, Little Richard, and Gary U.S. Bonds.
 He performed with soul legends Jerry Butler, Gene Chandler, and Ben E. King on the "Four Kings of Rhythm and Blues" tour in 2005; concerts were recorded for a DVD and a PBS television special.

 Price appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
 In the film, he performs "Lawdy Miss Clawdy" with Allen Toussaint and band.

 On June 20, 2010, he appeared and sang in the season 1 finale of the HBO series Treme.
 As of 2018 he continued to sing.

 Other pursuits

 Price was a prolific entrepreneur.
 In addition to his music production and publication ownership, he started and owned businesses in various industries.
 He owned two construction companies, erecting middle-income housing in the 1980s in the Bronx and also homes in Staten Island.

 He managed Global Icon Brands (a.k.a.
 Lloyd Price Icon Food Brands), which makes a line of Southern-style foods, including Lawdy Miss Clawdy food products, ranging from canned greens to sweet potato cookies, and a line of Lloyd Price foods, such as Lloyd Price's Soulful 'n' Smooth Grits and Lloyd Price's Energy-2-Eat Bar, plus Lawdy Miss Clawdy clothing and collectibles.

 In 2011, Price released his autobiography, The True King of the Fifties: The Lloyd Price Story, and worked on a Broadway musical, Lawdy Miss Clawdy, focused on his life and rise to stardom with a team that included the producer Phil Ramone.
 The musical also told how rock and roll evolved from the New Orleans music scene of the early 1950s.
+That musical evolved to become the 2023 production Personality: The Lloyd Price Musical, which opened at the Studebaker Theater in Chicago to positive reviews.